yaseminezgii/audit_prompts/README.md

 Many AI prompt collections focus on broad or generic use cases.
 Our approach is **specialized** for security and compliance certifications, delivering:

 1. **High Relevance**
-   CISSP, CISA, CISM, CEH, and Security+ exams emphasize real-world scenarios.
+   CISSP, CISA, CISM, CEH, CIA and Security+ exams emphasize real-world scenarios.
 Scenario-based prompts yield more accurate AI responses aligned with these certifications’ domains.

 2. **Efficiency**
    Pre-built prompts save you time; you don’t have to craft or fine-tune from scratch.
 Simply select a scenario that matches your study goal.